 - Annex 1 of regulation 2020/1158 - HRFNAO following the Chernobyl power station accident

-- Annex 2 of regulation 2019/1793 that are processed and repackaged into a new compound food - a final product that contains more than 20% high risk ingredients listed in Table 1 (for example, peanut butter which contains 20% or more of groundnuts from Argentina is a compound food)
+- Annex 2 of regulation 2019/1793 that are processed and repackaged into a new compound food - a final product that contains more than 20% high risk ingredients listed in Table 1 (for example, a cake that is made of more than 20% hazelnuts from Turkey)

 For these HRFNAO you must:

 - contact your local authority to arrange the sampling of the HRFNAO to be analysed at an approved laboratory - the lab will give the certifying officer the sampling results or an analytical report

 These rules apply to the HRFNAO in Annex 1 of regulation 2020/1158 following the Chernobyl power station accident that either:

 - are imported to GB before being re-exported or moved to the EU or NI

 If you’re moving the following categories of HRFNAO products from Great Britain to Northern Ireland you do not need to pay for official certification costs (including lab sampling costs):